Tunisia: Religion

 The Church of Carthage, in particular, became significant in the history of Christianity, playing a key role in the development of Christian philosophy and theology, and producing many prominent religious scholars and theologians.
 Prior to independence, Tunisia was home to more than 250,000 Christians (mostly of Italian and Maltese ancestry).
 Many Christian Italian settlers left to Italy or France after independence from France.
 Today, Tunisia's sizable Christian community of something over 35,000 is composed mainly of Catholics (22,000), and to a lesser degree Protestants.
 Berber Christians continued to live in some Nefzaoua villages up until the early fifteenth century, and the community of Tunisian Christians existed in the town of Tozeur up to the 18th century.
 The International Religious Freedom Report for 2007 estimates that thousands of Tunisian Muslims have converted to Christianity.

 Judaism is the third largest religion, with between 1,000 and 1,400 members.
 One third of the Jewish population lives in and around the capital.
 The remainder lives on the island of Djerba with 39 synagogues where the Jewish community dates back 2,600 years, in Sfax, and in Hammam-Lif.
 Djerba, an island in the Gulf of Gabès, is home to El Ghriba synagogue, which is one of the oldest synagogues in the world and the oldest continuously used.
-Many Jews consider it a pilgrimage site, with celebrations taking place there once a year due to its age and the legend that the synagogue was built using stones from Solomon's temple.
+Many Jews consider it a pilgrimage site, with celebrations taking place there once a year due to its age and the legend that the synagogue was built using stones from Solomon's Temple.
 Although antisemitic violence has been reported, Tunisia and Morocco are said to be the Arab countries most accepting of their Jewish populations.

-There is also a Bahá'í community.
+There is also a Baháʼí Faith community.